MiguelRipoll23/homebridge-securitysystem/README.md

 ## Demo
 <div align="left">
   <img align="right" width="180" height="389" src="https://media1.giphy.com/media/bzwNi1NJOwIBjFygTo/giphy.gif">
   <p>Want to know how it looks like?
-It's pretty customizable, you can have one single switch, one for every mode available or even no switches at all.</p>
+It's pretty customizable, you can configure it to show as many switches as you like or use an advanced HomeKit app to create powerful automations.</p>
   <p>What you are seeing at your right it's <b>the friendliest</b> configuration that you can start with.
-Each <code>Siren</code> switch that you see can only be activated if its mode is selected on the security system, this allows you to create logic-less automations from the very Home app that comes already installed on iOS.</p>
+Each <code>Siren</code> switch that you see can only trigger the security system if the mode is set on the security system, this allows you to create logic-less automations from the very Home app that comes already installed on iOS.</p>
   <p>There are also the so called <code>Mode</code> switches which let you trigger automations when a mode is changed or bypass HomeKit confirmation dialogs.
 Need to temporarily disarm the security system?
 There's a <code>Pause</code> switch for that.</p>
-  <p>If you thought that was all... there is a server to interact with the security system, webhooks or even commands to integrate with other devices or services and a plenty of more settings to make this plugin your own DIY security system.</p>
+  <p>If you thought that was all... there is a server to interact with the security system, webhooks or even shell commands to integrate with other devices or services and a plenty of more settings to make this plugin your own DIY security system.</p>
   <p>Homebridge / HOOBS UI is recommended to configure the plugin.
-If you need to submit feedback, create an issue or discussion here.</p>
+If you need to submit feedback, create an issue or discussion here.</p> <p>For additional help, please check the <a href="https://github.com/MiguelRipoll23/homebridge-securitysystem/wiki">Wiki</a> page.</p>
 </div>

 ## Automations